algorandfoundation/beaker/docs/source/migration.rst

 .. code-block:: python

-    # this example uses the previously described blueprint pattern as generally the only scenario where overriding
+    # this example uses the previously described blueprint pattern,
+    # since generally the only scenario where overriding is needed
-    # is needed is when using code that is not part of the current code base.
+    # is when using code that is not part of the current code base.

     def a_blueprint(app: beaker.Application) -> None:
         @app.external